haranlakha/car-sales/README.md

 Add your MySQL database credentials in an App.config file (as shown given in App.config.example).

 The database will need a table called "Users", with columns "Username" and "Password".
 (These names can be changed but you will need to amend the code accordingly).

-For this program you can [create a MySQL database on AWS](https://aws.amazon.com/getting-started/hands-on/create-mysql-db/).
+For this program you can [create a MySQL database using AWS](https://aws.amazon.com/getting-started/hands-on/create-mysql-db/).

 # Running the program
 Once you have correctly installed the program simply build and run it.
 Enjoy!